How to Get Rid of Ammonia in a Swimming Pool

 What Causes Ammonia in a Swimming Pool?

-Secondly, when closing your pool during winter, make sure you perform all the necessary steps for closing a swimming pool including blowing the lines, balancing your water, and covering your pool using solid pool cover that won't allow dirt and sunlight to deplete free chlorine, leaving your water vulnerable to bacteria causing algae and ammonia.
+Secondly, when closing your pool during winter, make sure you perform all the necessary steps for closing a swimming pool, including blowing the lines, balancing your water, and covering your pool using solid winter pool cover that won't allow dirt and sunlight to deplete free chlorine, leaving your water vulnerable to bacteria causing algae and ammonia.

 Signs that you have Ammonia in your Pool